Elmer P. Yates

+Early life and education

 Yates was born in Bangor, Maine, to Archie O. and Gertrude A. (Wilson) Yates and attended Bangor High School.
 He spent one year at the Stanton Preparatory Academy in Cornwall, New York, before entering the United States Military Academy in 1937.
 Yates graduated second in the West Point class of 1941, winning three of the fifteen available academic awards, including the Robert E. Lee Saber for the highest standing in mathematics.
-On graduation he entered the U.S. Army Corps of Engineers.
+On graduation, he entered the U.S. Army Corps of Engineers.

+In 1946, Yates graduated from the Command and General Staff School at Fort Leavenworth, Kansas.
+From June 1948 to June 1950, he attended the Cornell University Graduate School and completed an M.S. degree in engineering physics.
+His thesis was entitled "Soil moisture determination by neutron scattering."
+In 1963, Yates graduated from the National War College.

+Career

+During World War II, Yates served with the 3rd Engineer Battalion, 24th Infantry Division in Hawaii and the Philippines.
+From June 1945 to June 1948, he was an instructor of military art and engineering at the Military Academy.

+From 1950 to 1952, Yates was stationed in Albuquerque, New Mexico.
+From 1952 to 1954, he was assigned to Killeen Base, Texas.
+From 1954 to 1956, Yates served a tour of duty in South Korea.
+From 1956 to 1962, he worked at the Atomic Energy Commission and the Pentagon while living in Arlington, Virginia.
+In August 1961, Yates was promoted to colonel.

 Yates did two tours of duty as a senior officer during the Vietnam War.
-In 1966 he was deputy chief of the Engineering Division of the U.S. Army Vietnam.
-In 1969–1970 he was director of construction in Vietnam, with the rank of brigadier general.
+In 1968–1969, he was deputy chief of the Engineering Division of the U.S. Army Vietnam.
+In 1969–1970, he was director of construction in Vietnam, with the rank of brigadier general.
+Yates was awarded the Distinguished Service Medal, Bronze Star Medal and Air Medal for his Vietnam service.

-In 1966–68 Yates was chief engineer of the Corps' Philadelphia District, and was also briefly chief engineer of the North Pacific Division, headquartered in Portland, Oregon, and responsible for the Columbia River Basin.
-In 1971 he became director of installations in the Office of the Deputy Chief of Staff for Logistics with the rank of major general.
+In 1963–1966, Yates was chief engineer of the Corps' Philadelphia District.
+In 1966–1968, he was chief engineer of the North Pacific Division, headquartered in Portland, Oregon, and responsible for the Columbia River Basin.
+In 1970, he became director of installations in the Office of the Deputy Chief of Staff for Logistics with the rank of major general.
+Yates retired from active duty in 1971.
+He received a Distinguished Service Medal and two awards of the Legion of Merit for his domestic service in the Army.